zeegin/OpenSubsystemsLibrary/docs/en/ComplianceOfCertifiedProgram.md

 2.9.2.
 The library code does not use the code borrowed in standard 1C configurations.

 2.9.3.
-We dont use AddIns in the moment.
+We don't use AddIns in the moment.

 2.9.4.
 We write [CHANGELOG](../../CHANGELOG) that is based on  [Keep a Changelog](http://keepachangelog.com/).